cardstack/cardstack/packages/cardpay-reward-api/README.md

 # Cardpay reward api

 The cardpay reward api performs:
 - indexing of proofs (runs every 5s) into an rds db.
-The indexer is stateless, blowing away the tables in the db will recover all necessary state for the proofs.
+The indexer is meant to be stateless; blowing away the tables in the db will recover all necessary state for the proofs.
 - exposes an api to access proofs.

 ## Setup